fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 ## Usage and Requirements

-# Installation
+### Installation

 Before running the project, you need to install the required dependencies.
-This project uses Python, and its dependencies are listed in `requirements.txt`.
+This project uses Python; its dependencies are listed in `requirements.txt`.

 To install these dependencies, follow these steps:

-1. It's recommended to use a virtual environment to keep dependencies for this project separate from other projects.
+1. Using a virtual environment is recommended to keep dependencies for this project separate from other projects.
 Create a virtual environment named `hoi_env` using Python's built-in `venv` module (or any other virtual environment manager of your choice):

     ```bash
     python -m venv hoi_env